amanpreet9391/Kafka-with-Twitter/README.md

  (1) Zookeeper should be running.
  To run zookeeper - ` zookeeper-server-start config/zookeeper.properties`.
  (2) Kafka server should be running.
- To run a kafka server - ` kafka-server-start config/kafka.properties`.
+ To run a kafka server - ` kafka-server-start config/kafka.properties`.    <br>
+ <b> Upcoming changes</b><br>
+ In future I am also planning to perform monitoring with the help of tools like grafana or prometheus.
+So stay tuned!